zoechbauer/z-control-Backup-Scripts/docs/Cleanup Development Projects Scripts.md

 1. Open a command prompt in the `clean-dev-projects` folder.
 2. Run the batch file with the desired options:
    ```
-   cleanup-dev-task.bat [SourcePath] [FoldersOnly|FoldersAndFiles]
+   cleanup-dev-task.bat [SourcePath] [FoldersOnly|FoldersAndFiles] [LogFilePath]
    ```
-   - If no parameters are provided, it defaults to cleaning `C:\SOURCE-ACTIVE-DIV` and logging both folders and files.
+   - If no parameters are provided, it defaults to cleaning `C:\SOURCE-ACTIVE-DIV`, logging both folders and files, and writing the log to `CLEANUP.csv` in the script directory.
    - Examples:
      ```
      cleanup-dev-task.bat D:\Projects FoldersOnly
-     cleanup-dev-task.bat "C:\My Projects" FoldersAndFiles
+     cleanup-dev-task.bat "C:\My Projects" FoldersAndFiles "C:\Logs\cleanup-log.csv"
      ```
+   - **Note:** If your paths contain spaces, enclose them in quotes.

 3. The batch file will execute the PowerShell script with the specified options.